Α-Ketoglutaric acid: β-Ketoglutaric acid and TET-2

 β-Ketoglutaric acid has been detected in the saliva of individuals chewing betel quid, a complex mixture derived from betel nuts mixed with various other materials.
 Chronic chewing betel quid is associated with the development of certain cancers, particularly those in the oral cavity.
 The study showed that β-ketoglutaric acid bound to the cancer-promoting protein TET-2 thereby inhibiting α-ketoglutarate's binding to this protein.
 Since α-ketoglutarate's binding of TET-2 is thought to be required for it to activate TET-2, the study suggested that β-ketoglutaric acid may not fulfill the requirements for TET-2 to be activatable and therefore may prove able to block α-ketoglutarate's cancer-promoting as well as inflammation-promoting and other actions that involve its activation of TET-2.

 Immune regulation

 Under glutamine-deprived conditions, α-ketoglutarate promotes naïve CD4+ T cells differentiation into inflammation-promoting T_{h}1 cells while inhibiting their differentiation into inflammation-inhibiting Treg cells thereby promoting certain inflammation responses.

+Supplementation

+α-Ketoglutaric acid is naturally generated and consumed via the citric acid cycle.
+Nevertheless, studies that are primarily preclinical (i.e., conducted in animal models of disease or on animal or human tissues) have examined the effects of adding this molecule to biological systems in amounts beyond what is naturally present.

+Middle‐aged, i.e., 10‐month‐old, mice had lower serum levels of α-ketoglutarate than 2‐month‐old mice.
+Oral supplementation restores blood levels of α-ketoglutarate in these mice.

+Glucose tolerance

+Middle aged (10‐month‐old) mice fed a high fat diet gained body weight and fat mass in the lower parts of their bodies and had impaired glucose tolerance as defined in glucose tolerance tests.
+Adding α-ketoglutarate to the drinking water of these mice inhibited the development of these changes.
+These results suggest that drinking the α-ketoglutarate-rich water replenished the otherwise diminished supplies of α-ketoglutarate in middle aged mice; the replenished supply of α-ketoglutarate thereby became available to suppress obesity and improve glucose tolerance.

+A study in rats feed a low fat or high fat diet for 27 weeks and drinking α-ketoglutarate-rich water for the last 12 weeks of this 27 week period decreased their fat issue masses and increased their whole-body insulin sensitivity as defined in glucose tolerance tests.
+Rats fed either of these diets but not given α-ketoglutarate-rich water did not show these changes.
+This study indicates that α-ketoglutarate regulates body fat mass and insulin sensitivity in rats as well as mice.